eaclumpkens/eaclumpkens/README.md

 # Welcome

 Thanks for checking out my profile!
 My name's Elisabeth - I'm currently working on a certificate in full-stack development with the University of Richmond.
-Check out some of the projects I've been working on in and out of class as well as my [portfolio](https://eaclumpkens.github.io).
+Check out some of the projects I've been working on via GitHub or my [portfolio page](https://eaclumpkens.github.io).

 <a name="tech-lang"></a>